Grahp/Steno-Glossary/README.md

 - TODO **Stroking** one or more letters at a time to output words.
   - Differs from **fingerspelling** in that multiple letters are **stroked** at a time.
+- TODO A **Theory** whose **Theory rules** are strictly orthographic instead of phonetic?
+  - I don't believe the chords are what's orthographic, but the theory rules

 Adj.